KartavyaSharma/personal-website-v0/src/content/posts/setting-up-your-competitive-programming-environment-using-cygwin-and-cpp-templates.md

 You can install Cygwin from [this]() link.

-If you don't have CPP build tools installed, you can choose from a number of options, including [CMake](https://cmake.org/download/) and [mingw-w64](http://mingw-w64.org/doku.php/download)
+If you don't have CPP build tools installed, you can choose from a number of options, including [CMake](https://cmake.org/download/) and [mingw-w64](http://mingw-w64.org/doku.php/download).

+Installing Cygwin consists of a number of steps.